Joaquin Phoenix: 2011–2019: Established career and continued acclaim

+2020–present: Frequent A24 collaborations

 In 2020, Phoenix served as an executive producer on Gunda, directed by Viktor Kossakovsky.
 The acclaimed documentary follows the daily life of a pig, two cows, and a one-legged chicken.
 That same year, Phoenix was named on the list of the 25 Greatest Actors of the 21st Century by The New York Times.
 The list was compiled by famed critics Manohla Dargis and A.O.
 Scott and Phoenix's paragraph was written by his frequent collaborator, director James Gray.
 In 2021, he starred in Mike Mills' drama C'mon C'mon, as Johnny, a radio journalist who embarks on a cross-country trip with his young nephew.
-The A24 film premiered at the 48th Telluride Film Festival to universal acclaim and scored the best per-venue average for a limited release since the start of the COVID-19 pandemic.
-Angelica Jade Bastién of Vulture praised Phoenix writing "a tremendous showing from Joaquin Phoenix, operating at a register he's rarely found before.
-It's a career best for him — lovely, empathetic, humane[...]He possesses a warmth that glows from beginning to end.
+The A24 film premiered at the 48th Telluride Film Festival where it scored the best per-venue average for a limited release since the start of the COVID-19 pandemic upon its release.
+Angelica Jade Bastién of Vulture praised Phoenix, writing "a tremendous showing from Joaquin Phoenix, operating at a register he's rarely found before.
+It's a career best for him—lovely, empathetic, humane[...]He possesses a warmth that glows from beginning to end.
 As Johnny, Phoenix listens to people and the world around him with full-bodied curiosity.
 This is where the bravura lies in the performance: his ability to seemingly just be."